-- No food or beverage items will be sold on the school campus for one hour before the start of any meal service period. - 2.
-The school food service shall serve only those foods which are components of the approved federal meal patterns being served (or milk products) and such additional foods as necessary to meet the caloric requirements of the age group being served. - 3.
+- 1. No food or beverage items will be sold on the school campus for one hour before the start of any meal service period. - The school food service shall serve only those foods which are components of the approved federal meal patterns being served (or milk products) and such additional foods as necessary to meet the caloric requirements of the age group being served. - 3.
 With the exception of milk products, a student may purchase individual components of the meal only if the full meal unit is being purchased. - 4.
-Students who bring lunch from home may purchase milk and juice products.
+Students who bring lunch from home may purchase milk and juice products. - 5.
+No outside food will be brought in cafeteria unless in a lunch box/bag. - 6.
+Beverages other than milk or water shall not be consumed in dining room during lunch period except in an unidentifiable container.

 LUNCH PRICES

-Full Price Student - \$2.25 Adults/Teachers - \$3.00
+Full Price Student - \$2.50

-BREAKFAST PRICES
+Adults/Teachers - \$3.00

-Full Price Student - \$1.25
+BREAKFAST PRICES Full Price Student - \$1.50